Polymarket Prediction

 Key Factors

-• Recent inflation reports show a downward trend in prices.
+• Recent inflation reports indicate a downward trend.

 Risk Factors